 The possibilities are endless.
 How well they execute, how well they lead and to what extent they move from the technology to the business world will determine whether CIOs will take advantage of the golden age, or convert it to yet another false dawn.

-Jaideep Mehta is CEO of Mosaic Digital.
-The views in this article are his own.
+Jaideep Mehta is CEO of Mosaic Digital, the company that owns and publishes TechCircle.
+This views in this article are his own.